1. What is a body camera?

 11. How do I request a copy of a video recording?

 To request a copy of video maintained by the Arlington Police Department, complete an Open Records Request and submit it to the Arlington Police Department.
-When requesting body worn camera video, be sure to provide us with the date and approximate time of the recording, location where the recording occurred and the name or names of one or more persons known to be in the recording.
+When requesting body-worn camera video, be sure to provide us with the date and approximate time of the recording, location where the recording occurred and the name or names of one or more persons known to be in the recording.
 Click here to access the City of Arlington Open Records Request web page.